JumpTask logo

 4. Use basic SEO (titles, thumbnails), and share to niche blogs / entertainment websites for early traction.

-Skills?
+Competencies?
 Write clearly.
 Do simple video edits or a voiceover.
 Post on schedule.
 Know a bit of SEO.
-And most importantly, spot the things fans obsess over in Netflix shows and Netflix movies.
+And most importantly, spot the things fans obsess over in Netflix content.

 Get paid while you binge